 US-98 was constructed west from Panama City into Destin in the mid 1930s, and a bridge was built in 1936 across East Pass from Fort Walton Beach to Destin.

 The road and the bridge marked the beginning of the Destin we know today.
-The improved access into the community spurred a lot of tourism, including sport fishermen.

 The first "head boat", or passenger carrying fishing boat, started business in 1939.